java-wanted/jupik/08-multithreading/MULTITHREADING.md

   copy, and then the copy replaces the original.
 If so, at a given moment of time, only one task can modify the collection, but reading could be performed without blocking.

+### Semaphores and Races

+Let a hundreds of files MUST BE downloaded.
+The question is, what is better, to download them sequentially or in parallel?
+Similarly, there are cases when it is REQUIRED to limit the number of tasks using a resource at the same time.

+Consider the following VFS limiting problem:

+- Provide an operation to emulate access to the VFS system, with the sleep operation for example

+- Create ten tasks that works some work, calls this VFS operation and then terminates

+- Limit the number of tasks that calls this VFS operation at the same time

+To solve such a task the type Semaphore could be used.
+An instance of this type can be set with an integer, a number of units of a resource.
+Then, the operation acquire can be used to hold a unit of the resource for exclusive access, and the operation release can be used to release it.